Heather McGhee

-Heather Charisse McGhee (born June 6, 1980) is a New York Times bestselling author and policy advocate.
+Heather Charisse McGhee (born June 6, 1980) is an author and nonprofit executive.
 She is a former president and currently a trustee emeritus of Demos, a non-profit progressive U.S. think tank.
 McGhee is a regular contributor to NBC News and frequently appears as a guest and panelist on Meet the Press, All In with Chris Hayes, and Real Time with Bill Maher.

 Early life and education

-Heather Charisse McGhee grew up in the South Side, Chicago and is the daughter of Gail C. Christopher and Earl J. McGhee.
-In seventh grade, McGhee enrolled in The Bement School as a boarding student. graduated from Milton Academy in 1997.
-McGhee received a B.A. in American Studies from Yale University in 2001.
+Heather Charisse McGhee grew up on Chicago's South Side and is the daughter of Gail C. Christopher and Earl J. McGhee.
+In seventh grade, McGhee enrolled in the Bement School as a boarding student.
+She graduated from Milton Academy in 1997.
+McGhee received a B.A. in American studies from Yale University in 2001.
 She was initially drawn to theater and creative writing but eventually became interested in economic policy.

 McGhee attended the UC Berkeley School of Law, citing how law school could help give her the credentials to change public policy.
 She graduated with a J.D. in 2009.